How Does Acupressure Work?

 Acupressure follows the 5,000 years old concepts of Traditional Chinese

-Eastern tradition describes the world in terms
+Eastern tradition describes the world in terms of

-of energy.
-Energy
+energy.
+Energy is the

-there is no life.
+life.
 All living beings have this energy.
 It goes way beyond simple muscular energy.

 It encompasses all the energies a body can pull: physical, mental,